binaryknight/udacity_p1_navigation/README.md

 - The task is episodic.

 ### Instructions
 Run the  `Navigation-submission.ipynb` to train and evaluate the agent.

+### Information
+The code in this repo is heavily-based on the code given in the Udacity Nano Degree  Program resources.